Updated 26 July 2017

 The completed version of an 8-minute FLiGHT project was performed four times in October 2016: a pair of preliminary presentations at Atlas Digital Media Center, University of Colorado, Boulder and the premiere performances at Park Avenue Armory in New York on the 30th and 31st.
 The collaborative team includes composer and project leader Reynolds, JACK Quartet (which commissioned FLiGHT), videographer Ross Karre, and computer musician Paul Hembree.
 See the international online news magazine OZY feature "Provocateurs".
 Also Bruce Hodges, in his Musical America review which advises readers that one should "simply sit back, letting [Reynolds's] airborne fantasy race through the mind."

 Reynolds was invited to the 70th Anniversary session of the International Summer Course for New Music Darmstadt, July 10-August 14, 2016.
 Among other activities, he performed one of his intermedial PASSAGE lecture events, PASSAGE 11, in a customized "Darmstadt" version.
 It featured Irvine Arditti, the Arditti Quartet, with Paul Hembree.
-Reynolds also presented a Workshop/Performance event focused on the new collaboration between him, Irvine Arditti, and Hembree: Shifting/Drifting (for violin and computer musician).
+Reynolds also presented a Workshop/Performance event focused on the new collaboration between him, Irvine Arditti, and Hembree: Shifting/Drifting (for violin and real-time algorithmic transformation).
 Reynolds's four Darmstadt Lectures included:

 After his Darmstadt residency, Reynolds visited the Sacher Foundation in Basel, working with Angela Benedictis, the musicologist in charge of his materials there.
 Their sessions were focused on new arrivals: the sketches and drafts for imagE/violin, imAge/violin, and Shifting/Drifting (all composed in 2015).